-The IR35 ‘off payroll’ rules will be extended to the private sector from April 2020 onwards, directly affecting a large number of contractors.
-What exactly does this mean, and what can contractors and clients do to prepare in advance?
+The IR35 ‘off-payroll’ rules will be extended to the private sector on 6th April 2021, directly affecting a large number of contractors.
+What exactly does this mean, and what should contractors and clients do to comply with the new legislation?

-The Intermediaries Legislation (IR35) has been around since 2000 – its core aim is to remove the tax advantages of providing services via a limited company for individuals who are not truly in business on their own account.
+The Intermediaries Legislation – IR35 – has been around since 2000; its core aim is to remove the tax advantages of providing services via a limited company by individuals who are not truly in business on their own account.
 In other words, the rules are aimed at so-called ‘disguised employees’ – people whose working practices are more akin to those of traditional employees.

 The Treasury expects this new measure to net £1.3bn per year by 2023.

 How does a client determine my IR35 status?

 Under the new off-payroll rules, the end-client will determine whether or not your contract falls inside IR35 or not.
 However, given the recruitment agency will often carry the liability, they will often be heavily involved as well.